 Most people with Alzheimer’s first show symptoms when they’re in their mid-60s.
 But about 5% develop symptoms before age 65 – about 200,000 Americans.
 When that happens, it’s called early-onset Alzheimer’s.

-Also, neurons in the brain stop functioning, lose connections with other neurons, and die.
+People with Alzheimer’s experience physical symptoms as well as cognitive because neurons in the brain stop functioning, lose connections with other neurons, and die.
 Those neurons are needed to send messages between different parts of the brain and from the brain to parts of the body.
-That’s why people with Alzheimer’s experience physical symptoms as well as cognitive.

 One of the biggest challenges with people in the earlier stages of Alzheimer’s is that they might not recognize they have a serious problem.